Food Committee tackles procedures for entry of goods through Kuwait’s ports - TimesKuwait

-The Deputy Prime Minister, Minister of Oil, State Ware of Cabinet Affairs and Acting Minister of State for National Assembly Affairs, Dr. Muhammad Al-Faris, said that the Supreme National Committee for Strengthening the Food and Water Security System discussed facilitating the procedures for entering foodstuffs through the country’s seaports and regulating them to achieve the global import rate.
+The Deputy Prime Minister, Minister of Oil and State Minister of Cabinet Affairs and Acting Minister of State for National Assembly Affairs, Dr. Muhammad Al-Faris, said that the Supreme National Committee for Strengthening the Food and Water Security System discussed facilitating the procedures for entering foodstuffs through the country’s seaports and regulating them to achieve the global import rate.

 Chairing the third committee meeting held on Wednesday at Seif Palace in the presence of committee members from the relevant authorities, Al-Fares added in a statement to local media that the committee focused on the problem in the entry of foodstuffs through the Shuwaikh, Doha or Shuaiba seaports.
 He explained that the committee aims to reform the current system of dealing with foodstuffs and the procedures in which they enter the country, as the committee summoned representatives of the concerned government agencies, namely the Ports Corporation, the General Administration of Customs and the General Authority for Food and Nutrition.